shonfeder/shonfeder_net/md/home.md

 I am working to apply what I learn from my studies to benefit those for whom I am concerned.

-My current work focuses on cultivating DevOps via deployment and process automation, tools development, and containerization in a Python environment.
-My current side-projects are in OCaml and Rust.
-I'm an amateur programming language theory enthusiast and co-organizer of [NYC N-Languages](https://www.meetup.com/nlanguages/).
+My current work focuses on applying principles of functional programming and type driven design to improve development, build, and release infrastructure.
+Our watchwords are determinism, reliability, reproducibility, and receptivity.

+My active side-projects involve writing programs in OCaml and doing research at the intersection of programming language theory, type theory, critical philosophy, semiotics, and cybernetics.

-I have been studying programming independently since 2012, with a focus on the declarative paradigms of
+My studies of programming have been focused on the declarative paradigms of [logic programming](https://en.wikipedia.org/wiki/Logic_programming), [functional programming](https://en.wikipedia.org/wiki/Functional_programming), and [constraint programming](https://en.wikipedia.org/wiki/Constraint_programming).
-[logic programming](https://en.wikipedia.org/wiki/Logic_programming),
-[functional programming](https://en.wikipedia.org/wiki/Functional_programming),
-and [constraint programming](https://en.wikipedia.org/wiki/Constraint_programming).
-I am also actively studying type theory and its computational applications as well as the general theory of computation.

-My ongoing philosophical studies have recently been focused on the philosophy of logic (especially structuralist logic), the philosophy of mathematics (especially early 20th c., constructivism, and category-theoretic foundations), Kant's critical system (especially in relation to the modern axiomatic method and type theory), semiotics (especially the work of C.S.
+My philosophical studies have recently been focused on the philosophy of logic (especially structuralist logic), the philosophy of mathematics (especially early 20th c., constructivism, and category-theoretic foundations), Kant's critical system (especially in relation to the modern axiomatic method and type theory), semiotics (especially the work of C.S.
 Peirce and Goguen's work in algebraic semiotics), and the foundations of analytic philosophy.
 I have also studied German idealism, critical theory, phenomenology, literary theory, philosophy of language, and early modern philosophy.

 </div>